Fine Time: Critical reception

 Adam D of Fourculture magazine praised the song, calling its bassline "irresistible" and referring to it as a "monster" of a song, going on to say that none of New Order's following singles were as upbeat or cheeky as "Fine Time".
 Niner Times writer Aaron Febre said that the song, especially its low-pitched voice sample and the synthesiser, refurbished the band and gave them a fresh start.
 Reviewing Technique on AllMusic, John Bush called the track one of New Order's most outgoing songs.
-On the same site, speaking of the song, Ned Raggett said that the band had "not only had paid attention to the acid-house/Ibiza explosion but used it for its own ends, capturing the frenetic energy that the musical eruption on British shores had unleashed with strength and style".
+On the same site, speaking of the song, Ned Raggett said that the band "not only had paid attention to the acid-house/Ibiza explosion but used it for its own ends, capturing the frenetic energy that the musical eruption on British shores had unleashed with strength and style".
 He also noted Stephen Morris's "hyperactive" rhythms and Gillian Gilbert's "squirrelly" keyboard playing.

 Commercial performance

 New Order's press team wanted to release "Vanishing Point" as the first single from Technique, but the band instead chose "Fine Time", and it was released on 28 November 1988.
 It debuted at No. 23 on the UK Singles Chart on 4 December 1988, climbing to its peak position of No. 11 two weeks afterwards and logging a total of eight weeks in the UK top 100.
 In Ireland, the single first appeared on the Irish Singles Chart on 8 December and peaked at No. 9.
-On the American Billboard charts, the record reached the top ten on three listings, rising to No. 3 on the Modern Rock Tracks chart in January, No. 2 the Hot Dance Club Play chart in February, and No. 3 on the Hot Dance Music/Maxi-Singles Sales chart in March.
+On the American Billboard charts, the record reached the top ten on three listings, rising to No. 3 on the Modern Rock Tracks chart in January, No. 2 on the Dance Club Play chart in February, and No. 3 on the 12-inch Singles Sales chart in March.

 "Fine Time" also proved to be successful elsewhere during early 1989.
 In January, the song reached No. 20 in Spain while making its No. 8 debut in Finland.
 The following month, it topped off at No. 3 on the Finnish Singles Chart.
 It was a moderate hit on the Eurochart Hot 100, stalling at No. 52.
 On 5 February, the single debuted at No. 46 in Australia, taking four weeks to peak at No. 20 and spending nine issue in the Australian top 50.
 In neighbouring New Zealand, it debuted at its highest position on the New Zealand Singles Chart—No. 3—in March and remained on the chart for 11 more weeks before dropping off.